 - 1.C.III.
 The Chair/Director will submit a written report to the Dean.
 The appointee shall receive a copy of this report.
-The Dean who will review the report and may add comments, including any areas where the member needs to show improvement.
-The Dean may ask to meet with the faculty member employee and discuss any issues arising from the report.
+The Dean will review the report and may add comments, including any areas where the member needs to show improvement.
+The Dean may ask to meet with the faculty employee and discuss any issues arising from the report.
 Also the member may request a meeting with the Dean to discuss the report. - 1.C.IV.
 A template shall be developed to facilitate these reviews and shall be approved by JCAA. - 1.C.V.
-The Dean will sign the report and a copy will be placed in the member's employee's official file and may be included in the file used to assess the member employee for tenure and promotion at the discretion of the employee. - 1.C.VI.
-Units shall keep a catalogue of successful research and teaching dossiers available to all members-appointees when the faculty member-appointees agrees to permit their dossier to be so used. - 1.D.
-Tenure - 1.D.I.
+The Dean will sign the report and a copy will be placed in the member's employee's official file and may shall be included in the file used to assess the employee for tenure and promotion at the discretion of the employee.

+1.C.VI.
+With the permission of individual tenured faculty members, units shall maintain Units shall keep a catalogue of successful research and teaching dossiers and make these -available to all pre-tenure faculty employees for consultation. members appointees when the faculty member employee agrees to permit their dossier to be so used.
+The intention of this is to constructively assist candidates in putting together a dossier.

+1.D.
+Tenure

+- 1.D.I.
 Tenure and academic freedom are related to each other.
 Academic freedom is a right of all faculty members.
-The right to freedom is, generally, the right not to be interfered with.
+The right to freedom is. generally, the right not to be interfered with.
 A faculty member's right to academic freedom is his/her right not to be interfered with in the discharge of his/her academic role.
 That role includes the acquisition of knowledge and skills and the guidance of others in the acquisition of these.
 The right to academic freedom includes, accordingly, the right of a faculty member to criticize the university in any respect in which it is an environment unfavourable to these ends in order to advocate changes which will make it a more favourable one, and in order to oppose changes which will make it a less favourable one.
 It also includes the right of a faculty member to investigate, to teach and to publish as well as to criticize any aspect of learning or society insofar as doing so is compatible with his/her academic obligation to discharge the academic role in a responsible way.
-The principle of appointments with tenure is an important safeguard of the right to academic freedom, thus understood.
+The principle of appointments with tenure is an important safeguard of the right to academic freedom, thus understood. - 1.D.II.

-- 1.D.II.
 The procedures set out in this document are designed to ensure that the decision will be rendered by an impartial body which has no interest either in the silencing of unwelcome opinions or in the protection of incompetence or neglect.
-NEEDS TO BE MOVED DISMISSAL - 1.D.III.
-The term "tenure" means permanency of appointment including the right to fair consideration for increases of responsibility and salary, and for promotions in rank, and the right of a faculty member to continue as such subject only to dismissal for just cause., except as described under the conditions of article 17.

-2. Consideration for Tenure and Promotion to Associate Professor
+NEEDS TO BE MOVED - 1.D.III.
+The term "tenure" means permanency of appointment including the right to fair consideration for increases of responsibility and salary, and for promotions in rank, and the right of a faculty member to continue as such subject only to dismissal for just cause, except as described under the conditions of article 17 - 2.
+Consideration for Tenure and Promotion to Associate Professor University Criteria for Tenure and Promotion